vaibhav-agr/vaibhav-agr/Readme.md

 ### I like to build stuff on the Web.

 3 years of hands-on experience building and maintaining products for product-based companies.
 Skilled in writing clean and maintainable code, designing and documenting REST APIs, debugging issues and optimizing performance.
->Contributions made are under organisation's private repository and not available on GitHub.
+>Contributions made are under organisation's private repository using my org's email id and not available here.

 ### Technical Skills 💻